 This is the number one tool I’d recommend you start your natural hair journey with.
 Those rat tail combs don’t need to be anywhere near your hair.
 I know some people use rat tail combs to part their hair or detangle their ends, however, it’s best to stay on the safe side.

 Using a wide-tooth comb can help with detangling and it also reduces breakage.
 I can’t see myself going through my journey without it!

 One of my favorite tools for natural hair is the Felicia Leatherwood Detangler Brush.
 I heard great reviews about this brush and had to try it for myself.
 Let’s just say, the hype is real!

-This brush does an amazing job at detangling without ripping your hair out like some other tools do.
+This brush does an amazing job at detangling without ripping your hair out as some other tools do.
 In my opinion, it’s better than using a Denman Brush.
 Before using this, I’d recommend you finger detangle first.
 I always finger detangle before using any hair tool on my natural hair.

 Owning a Satin Bonnet is important when you start your natural hair journey.
 Wearing satin preserves your curls while you’re sleeping and helps you retain moisture longer.
 If you don’t wear a satin bonnet, you risk losing moisture and causing breakage due to the friction between your hair and your cotton pillow.

 If you don’t want to wear a bonnet, then you can invest in a satin pillowcase which offers the same benefits.

 Water will become your natural hair’s best friend.
 Investing in a spray bottle is essential so you can ensure your hair stays hydrated.
 The spray bottle I’d recommend is called a 360 Water Mist Spray.